 Enhance the biodiversity and landscape values of the site

-Rehabilitate the site in 2 stages
+Rehabilitate the site in two (2) stages

 Quarry rehabilitation is to be undertaken in 2 stages with each stage to have a 1-year establishment period and a 5-year implementation period.
 The conditions of this consent grouped under the heading “Rehabilitation” apply to both Stage 1 and Stage 2 rehabilitation works.
 The two stages and requirements specific to each stage are as follows: